3. Using Stork

 for details.
 The other way is to use a host database backend, as described in

-Storing Host Reservations in MySQL, PostgreSQL, or Cassandra.
+Storing Host Reservations in MySQL or PostgreSQL.

 The second solution requires the given Kea server to be configured to use the

-server is connected to.
+server is connected.
 If the

-host_cmds hooks library is not loaded, Stork
+host_cmds hook library is not loaded, Stork

 only presents the reservations specified within the Kea configuration files.